arp242/gopher.vim/README.md

 "most useful" list.
 For many alternatives exist as well; I didn't test all options.

-See [PLUGINS.markdown](PLUGINS.markdown) for some configuration hints for various plugins.
+See [PLUGINS.md](PLUGINS.md) for some configuration hints for various plugins.

 - [vim-lsc](https://github.com/natebosch/vim-lsc) – LSP client.
   Alternatives: